NXP/mcu-smhmi/Smart HMI solution release notes.md

 2. New camera support MIPI - GC2145
 3. Increase flash size to 64MB in order to support 2 applications
 4. NXP VIT library for voice recognition capabilities (en/de/cn)
-5. Multilingual wake word and prompt responses (only for Cyberon, DSMT)
+5. Multilingual wake word and prompt responds (only for Cybron, DSMT)
 6. Barge-in feature
 7. Audio Dump feature for offline audio validation
 8. Ivaldi support for mass production flashing